Sudoite/ctf-writeups/README.md

 3. [Blind](./VolgaCTF2019/blind) (Volga CTF Quals 2019): Implementation of an RSA blinding attack

+4. [eleCTRic](./PicoCTF2018/crypto/eleCTRic) (PicoCTF 2018): An attack on an improperly-implemented version of AES using counter mode.

 ### Reverse Engineering Challenges

 1. [MIPS](./PicoCTF2017/MIPS) (PicoCTF 2017): reversing a MIPS binary containing branch-delay slots; usage of the SPIM simulator